ACCESS-NRI/ACCESS-MOPPy/docs/output.rst

     * frequency - output variable frequency
     * realm - output variable realm
     * timeshot - cell_methods value for time: point, mean, sum, max, min
+    * axes - The cmor names of the axes used in variable definition
     * tstart - datetime stamp for time range start
     * tend - datetime stamp for time range end
     * sel_start - datetime stamp to use for input file selection (start)